Inductive randomness predictors: beyond conformal: Inductive conformal and randomness predictors

+A \emph{randomness p-predictor}, as defined in \citet{Vovk:arXiv2502}, is the same thing as a randomness p-variable.
+We will see that this terminology is justified after the definition of the IRPs, which are a subclass of randomness p-predictors, below.

-$Q$ ranging over the probability measures on the example space $\mathbf{Z}$.
-An \emph{inductive nonconformity measure} is a measurable function $A:\mathbf{Z}^{l+1}\to\mathbf{S}$, where $\mathbf{S}$ is a measurable space which we will call the \emph{summary space}; typically, $\mathbf{S}\subseteq\R$, and so our new definition is a very slight modification of the old one.
+Very slightly generalizing the notion used when defining ICPs, an \emph{inductive nonconformity measure} used for IRPs is a measurable function $A:\mathbf{Z}^{l+1}\to\mathbf{S}$, where $\mathbf{S}$ is a measurable space which we will call the \emph{summary space}.
+We will assume that $\mathbf{S}\subseteq\R$ and that $\mathbf{S}$ inherits the structures of measurable, topological, and linearly ordered space from $\R$ (so that it can be argued that the new definition is not a generalization at all).
 Similarly to \eqref{eq:URP}, we define the upper randomness probability of a measurable set $E\subseteq\mathbf{S}^{m+1}$ as

-$Q$ ranging over the probability measures on the summary space $\mathbf{S}$.
 (Therefore, the notation $\URP$ is overloaded, but it should never lead to confusion in this paper.)
-An \emph{aggregating p-variable} $P:\mathbf{S}^{m+1}\to[0,1]$ is defined to be a randomness p-variable on $\mathbf{S}^{m+1}$; its defining requirement is
+An \emph{aggregating p-variable} $P:\mathbf{S}^{m+1}\to[0,1]$ is defined to be a randomness p-variable on $\mathbf{S}^{m+1}$, meaning that it is required to satisfy \eqref{eq:p-variable}.